phess/useful-rakes/README.md

-# rake fun
+# Useful foreman-rake scripts

-Fun with rake tasks.
+Useful foreman-rake tasks.
 This is a personal project where I'm studying nice and fun ways to build new or improve upon existing foreman-rake tasks.

 ## How to use these rake scripts